 Yes, this is resistance training.
 That means you’ll be using weights, be it dumbbells, kettlebells or bodyweight.

-At this point many women are ready to hit the back button.
+At this point many women are probably ready to hit the back button.
 They’re afraid that weight training will make them look like one of those pumped up female bodybuilders.
-If you’re worried about this, take a look at Becky’s before and after pics below to see what actually happens when women start lifting weights.
+If you’re worried about this, take a look at Becky’s before and after pics further down the page to see what actually happens when women start lifting weights.

 Who are Steve and Becky Holman